 Due to these conditions, the flash mob participants had to censor their stories, to cautiously choose the amount of information and the way of its delivery.

-The researchers selected 51 posts on Facebook, and 50 posts on ‘Overheard’.
+The researchers selected 51 posts on Facebook (property of Meta, which has been recognised as an extremist organisation in Russia), and 50 posts on ‘Overheard’.
 The analysis showed that the stories were longer and more detailed on #imnotafraidtosay (some of them shared several cases of harassment at a time).
 They included a lot of statements in support of other victims, and the call to fight violence was an often repeated idea.
-The posts on Facebook are much more socially acceptable than those on ‘Overheard’.
+The posts on Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) are much more socially acceptable than those on ‘Overheard’.

 The #imnotafraidtosay project was more about harassment (inappropriate propositions, unwanted touching, and molestation).
 ‘Overheard’ was more about the facts of rape.